rodrigovaldes/heroku_py_min/README.md

 ```bash
 virtualenv vsp
 ```
-Hint: vsp is the name of the virtual environment, you may want to modify that
+Hint: vsp is the name of the virtual environment, you may want to modify it

 2. Install the packages you need
 ```